 Each Sunday, Mass with a limited congregation will be celebrated at the earlier time of 10.30am with all the required safety measures in place.
 Under normal circumstances there would be Children’s Liturgy at Sunday morning Mass, providing an opportunity for the younger children (aged from 3 to 11) ideally attending on their own, to engage in age appropriate activities based upon the Gospel for that week.
 For the present, worksheets relating to each Sunday’s Gospel can be found on the Parish’s website and Facebook page.

-Each Saturday we shall also celebrate a public vigil Mass at 6pm with a limited congregation.
+Each Saturday we shall also celebrate a public vigil Mass at the earlier time of 5pm with a limited congregation.

 Masses for Holy Days and the seasons of Christmas and Easter will be advertised on the bulletin.